 Travel Purse: Using it as a Personal Item

-Size is a big consideration when choosing which purse to use as a personal item to add to your travel capsule wardrobe Some airlines limit the size of personal items and may be strict about enforcement.
+Size is a big consideration when choosing which travel purse to use as a personal item to add to your travel capsule wardrobe Some airlines limit the size of personal items and may be strict about enforcement.

 With that being said, it’s also crucial that your purse has sufficient space for all of your items.
 Be sure to do a test run before departing on your trip.